CircuitMess/Chatter-Firmware/README.md

 [CircuitBlocks](https://code.circuitmess.com/) is our educational block-based coding platform.

-You can also restore your firmware here by logging in, clicking the "Restore Firmware" button in the top-right corner, and following the on-screen instructions.
+You can also restore your firmware here by logging in, clicking the "Restore Firmware" button in the toip-right corner, and following the on-screen instructions.

 ---
 Copyright © 2025 CircuitMess